Several hurt in head-on school bus collision

-UPPER AUGUSTA TOWNSHIP, NORTHUMBERLAND COUNTY (WBRE/WYOU) – A school bus and van were both involved in a head-on crash Thursday morning along Route 61 in Upper Augusta Township.
+UPPER AUGUSTA TWP, NORTHUMBERLAND CO (WBRE/WYOU) – A school bus and van were both involved in a head-on crash Thursday morning along Route 61 in Upper Augusta Township.

 The bus was on its way to nearby Oaklyn Elementary School when the crash happened.
 The School district notified parents after the accident and confirms there were no injuries to any of the students on board.